Second Year Japanese in Kyoto

 Students will complete one entire year (six credits) of second year Japanese during the first four weeks of the five-week program.
 This intensive course will meet four days per week, and for five hours each of these days.
 There are numerous attractions in Kyoto, which has been ranked as the No. 1 World's Best City by Travel + Leisure magazine, including hundreds of temples and shrines.
 The city of Osaka is a short train ride away and provides other attractions, such as the Nipponbashi shopping district (a smaller version of Tokyo's Akihabara Electric Town).
 All sites are accessible via the extensive public and private transportation systems (buses, subways, trains, and taxis).

 During the program, students will visit historical, cultural, and religious sites of the city of Kyoto, which remains the historical, cultural, and religious center of Japan, and can enjoy in its numerous restaurants and shops the rich culinary tradition of Japan in general and Kyoto in particular.
-The program also includes a one day trip to Osaka, a two day trip to Nara (another ancient center of Japanese culture and the capital of Japan during the 8th century), and a five day trip to Tokyo.
-The trip to Tokyo includes visits to the most famous and important locations of the city, including the districts of Akihabara, Ikebukuro, Harajuku, Shinjuku, Shibuya, and Ueno.
+The program also includes a one day trip to Osaka, a one day trip to Himeji, a two day trip to Nara (another ancient center of Japanese culture and the capital of Japan during the 8th century), and a five day trip to Tokyo.
+The trip to Tokyo includes visits to the most famous and important locations of the city, including the districts of Akihabara, Asakusa, Harajuku, Shinjuku, Shibuya, and Odaiba.

 This five week program will be centered in the city of Kyoto with visits and/or stays in the cities of Osaka, Nara, Himeji, and Tokyo.
 Kyoto is one of the major cities of Japan and has been ranked as the No. 1 World's Best City two years in a row (in 2014 and 2015) by Travel + Leisure magazine.
 Kyoto was the capital of Japan for more than one thousand years until the move of the Japanese emperor to Tokyo in 1868 and remains the center of traditional Japanese culture and Buddhism.